NikolaPedro/NFT_CATS/README.md

 # Launch frontend

-To run frontend in an activated environment, write this command:
+To start the frontend in the frontend folder, write this command:

 ```bash
 npm run def